 Think about every person in your life who could potentially be asked to be a temporary substitute decision-maker — would you ever want them to make a critical health care decision for you?
 If the answer is “no,” you should think about preparing other planning documents.

 To get started, learn about your options for planning for your health care and personal care.
-If you’re ready to prepare legal documents, our pages on preparing enhanced representation agreements and advance directives step you through how to prepare these documents.
+If you’re ready to prepare legal documents, we can step you through preparing an enhanced representation agreement and an advance directive.

 Legally speaking, no one person has the automatic right to make decisions for you, not even your spouse.
 When providing you with health care treatment, doctors and other health care providers must follow a hierarchy of authorities.
 This means that they’re required by law to turn to certain people to get consent to health care treatment.
 If you don’t put the proper legal documentation in place, there’s no guarantee that your spouse will be the one who is chosen to speak for you when needed.